You’re looking for a globally diversified ETF to invest in. However, there are so many choices!

 When you are choosing a broker, you should choose one that will incur the least costs for your investment amount.

-You can also consider Tiger Brokers which offers you a minimum of USD1.99/trade.
+You can also consider Tiger Brokers which offers you a minimum of USD1.99/trade in US markets.

 They handle their dividends differently

 Both ETFs will receive dividends from the stocks they invest in.
 However, the way that they handle their dividends are quite different.

 IWDA is an accumulating ETF